AEEC 1110. Introduction to Agricultural Economics and Business

 AEEC 2110.
 Principles of Food and Agribusiness Management

 3 Credits (3)

-This course introduces the business management theory and application of theory related to businesses within the food and fiber supply chain.
-Topics include management and financial principles, market planning, and organization theory in small business situations.
+This course introduces business management theory and application of theory related to businesses within the food and fiber supply chain.
+Topics include management and financial principles, market planning, and organization theory.
+May be repeated up to 3 credits.

 - Demonstrate, refine and expand written and oral communication skills

 - Develop an understanding of basic financial statements, their use and analysis

 - Understand the roles management and management styles play in modern agribusiness

 - Learn about the history of agribusiness domestically and internationally